senseioku/bamhome/replit.md

-✓ Confirmed production build success with BAM Token logo and all assets properly included ✓ Created comprehensive deployment guide for Vercel production deployment ✓ Updated .vercelignore to preserve DEPLOYMENT.md in production
+✓ Confirmed production build success with BAM Token logo and all assets properly included ✓ Created comprehensive deployment guide for Vercel production deployment ✓ Updated .vercelignore to preserve DEPLOYMENT.md in production ✓ FINAL FIX: Completely resolved white background by adding dark classes to HTML and body elements ✓ Updated all hardcoded color classes in projects section to use golden theme variants ✓ Confirmed site loads with proper dark background and golden BAM branding from start

 ## User Preferences